twosixlabs/armory-library/docs/CONTRIBUTING.md

 ## Documentation

-We assume that contributors will be making small changes to the documentation that are in the [code repository `docs` directory](./).
-If you are making larger changes that would require more substantial changes to the documentation, you'd likely want to talk with us first to discuss your plans.
+We assume that contributors will be making small changes to the documentation files that are in the code repository [`docs`](./) directory.
+If you are making larger changes that would require more substantial changes to the documentation, you would likely want to talk with us first to discuss your plans.

 ## Code of Conduct